Chetniks: Serbia

-In Serbia there has been a revival of Chetnik movement.
+In Serbia there has been a revival of the Chetnik movement.
 Since the early 1990s, the SPO has annually held the "Ravna Gora Parliament" and in 2005 it was organized with state funding for the first time.
 Croatian president Stjepan Mesić later cancelled a planned visit to Serbia as it coincided with the gathering.
 People who attend the Parliament wear Chetnik iconography and T-shirts with the image of Mihailović or of Mladić, who is on trial at the ICTY on charges of genocide, crimes against humanity and war crimes.
 The SRS headed by Nikolić, still in favor of a Greater Serbia and rooted in the Chetnik movement, won the 2003 elections with 27.7 percent and gained 82 seats of the 250 available.
 In 2005, Patriarch Pavle of the Serbian Orthodox Church backed the SRS.
 It later won the 2007 elections with 28.7 percent of the vote.
 In 2008, Nikolić split with SRS over the issue of cooperation with the European Union and formed the Serbian Progressive Party.

 Serbian textbooks have contained historical revisionism of the Chetnik role in World War II since the 1990s.
 Reinterpretation and revisionism has focused primarily on three areas: Chetnik-Partisan relations, Axis collaboration, and crimes against civilians.
-The 2002 Serbian textbook intended for the final years of high schools hailed Chetniks as national patriots, minimized the Partisan movement, and resulted in protests from historians who viewed the work as dubious.
+The 2002 Serbian textbook intended for the final years of high school hailed Chetniks as national patriots, minimized the Partisan movement, and resulted in protests from historians who viewed the work as dubious.
 It contained no mention of Chetnik collaboration or of atrocities committed by Chetniks on non-Serbs.
 Chetniks that killed individuals who cooperated with communists were said to have been renegades.
 The Chetniks were referred to as "the core of the Serb civic resistance" and "contrary to the communists, who wanted to split up the Serb ethnic space, sought to expand Serbia by incorporating Montenegro, the whole of Bosnia-Herzegovina, part of Dalmatia including Dubrovnik and Zadar, the whole Srem, including Vukovar, Vinkovi, and Dalj, Kosovo and Metohija, and South Serbia (Macedonia)", and were portrayed as betrayed by the Western Allies.
 The Chetnik movement is claimed to be the sole one with "Serb national interests" and their defeat was equated with the defeat of Serbia, stating in bold that: "In the Second World War, the Serbian citizenry was destroyed, the national movement shattered, and the intelligentsia demolished."
 After public criticism, the 2006 textbook for the final year of elementary school mentioned collaboration, but attempted to justify it and stated all factions of the war collaborated.